pcbowers/php-airtable/README.md

 ### listRecords

-Returns a list of records from a given table. following parameters:
+Returns a list of records from a given table.

 ```
-$table: String.
+$table_name: String.
 Required.
 $params: Array.
 All parameters are optional.

 For more details on accepted parameters, see the airtable documentation.